ContextMark/CML/paper/CSE.md

-#### JSON Lines vs. CML String
+### 5.2.
+JSON Lines vs. CML String

 Moreover, the nested structure of JSON-LD is highly complex and inefficient to parse in large-scale annotation scenarios, making it less suitable for mainstream use in the LLM field.
-In contrast, LLMs tend to prefer an alternative approach—**JSON Lines** [18]—which enables **incremental writing/streaming processing** (line by line).
+In contrast, LLMs tend to prefer an alternative approach—JSON Lines [18]—which enables incremental writing/streaming processing (line by line).